Multi-Channel Uncertainty-Weighted Score Matching for Conditional Diffusion in Medical UDA: Experiment

 \subsection{Results}

-We compare our \textit{Bézier Meets Diffusion} augmented UDA methods with various baselines on three benchmark datasets and show the effectiveness of our method through the Dice coefficient (Dice) and 95\% Hausdorff distance (95HD).
-More experimental results are shown in \cref{sec:extra_result}.
+We compare our UPDiff-UDA augmented UDA methods with various baselines on three benchmark datasets.
+We report Dice (Dice) as the primary metric for the main comparisons in the paper; 95\% Hausdorff distance (95HD) and additional results are provided in the supplementary material.
+In the ablation study, we report Dice and 95HD to comprehensively analyze the impact of each component.

 \textbf{BraTS} is a challenging UDA dataset due to the variability of tumors across different modalities.
 As shown in \cref{table1}, our method outperforms other baselines under the UDA setting.
-When T1 is the target domain, our \textit{Bézier Meets Diffusion} approach significantly augments the ADVENT method, improving the Dice score by 17.0\% and reducing the 95HD by 22.4\%.
+When T1 is the target domain, our \textit{UPDiff-UDA} approach significantly augments the ADVENT method, improving the Dice score by 17.0\%.
 When adapting T2 domain images to T1CE, \textbf{Ours-PL} outperforms other methods by a large margin.
-The generative-based baselines perform worse on this dataset because they rely on style transfer, which struggles in tumor regions due to the variability and sparsity of tumors, ultimately impacting segmentation performance.
+The generative-based baselines perform worse on this dataset because they rely on style transfer, which struggles in tumor regions due to the variability and sparsity of tumors.

 \textbf{MM-WHS} serves as a strong benchmark for UDA methods due to the realistic domain gap between CT and MRI scans, particularly in contrast, noise characteristics, and anatomical appearance.
-Our method achieves impressive performance, especially in 95HD.
-As shown in \cref{table2}, our \textit{Bézier Meets Diffusion} approach boosts ADVENT~\citep{vu2019advent} substantially, achieving a 19.7\% improvement in Dice score and a 24.8\% reduction in 95HD.
+Our method achieves impressive performance.
+As shown in \cref{table2}, our \textit{UPDiff-UDA} approach boosts ADVENT~\cite{vu2019advent} substantially, achieving a 19.7\% improvement in Dice score.

 The results of \textbf{Multi-Organ} are shown in \cref{table3}.
-Although ADVENT~\citep{vu2019advent} achieves subpar results on this dataset, our \textit{Bézier Meets Diffusion} pipeline significantly improves its performance, surpassing other baselines.
-By combining our \textit{Bézier Meets Diffusion} with the pseudo-labeling framework, the \textbf{Ours-PL} surpasses other baselines by a large margin.
-GenericSSL~\citep{wang2023towards} underperforms on this dataset, while the incorporation of our synthetic target domain images significantly improves its performance, highlighting the effectiveness of our pipeline.
+Although ADVENT~\cite{vu2019advent} achieves subpar results on this dataset, our \textit{UPDiff-UDA} pipeline significantly improves its performance, surpassing other baselines.
+By combining our \textit{UPDiff-UDA} with the pseudo-labeling framework, the \textbf{Ours-PL} surpasses other baselines by a large margin.
+GenericSSL~\cite{wang2023towards} underperforms on this dataset, while the incorporation of our synthetic target domain images significantly improves its performance, highlighting the effectiveness of our pipeline.